wp-plugins/gwolle-gb/readme.txt

 = What capabilities are needed? =

-For moderating comments you need the capability moderate_comments.
+For moderating comments you need the capability 'moderate_comments'.

-For managing options you need the capability manage_options.
-For subscribing to notifications, this one is also needed.
+For managing options you need the capability 'manage_options'.

 = Should I really not use WordPress comments for a guestbook? =